aws-amplify/docs/js/datastore.md

 });
 ```

 The second object is a condition, described in the next section.
-The `page` and `limt` are optional.
+The `page` and `limit` are optional.

 ### Query with Predicates